xunchen85/TE-MPRA-and-phylogenetic-analysis/README.md

 All input files are kept under the "inputs/" folder (Zenodo database at DOI: 10.5281/zenodo.10016500).

 ## Shell scripts
+### 1. MPRA analysis
-1. Run_MPRA_analysis.sh: it includes the command lines and parameters to compute the MPRA activity from the raw FASTQ files using MPRAflow, MPRAnalyze, and R scripts.
+Run_MPRA_analysis.sh: it includes the command lines and parameters to compute the MPRA activity from the raw FASTQ files using MPRAflow, MPRAnalyze, and R scripts.

+### 2. phylogenetic analysis
-2. Run_phylogenetic_analysis.sh: it contains the command lines and parameters to perform the TE phylogenetic analysis based on multiple sequence alignments.
+Run_phylogenetic_analysis.sh: it contains the command lines and parameters to perform the TE phylogenetic analysis based on multiple sequence alignments.
 This script contains the full steps on how to determine the TE phyletic groups:

    2.1 obtain the subfamily groups;